 If you suspect there may be something wrong with your TV’s network settings, it’s a good idea to factory reset your TV to revert all settings to their default values.
 However, not only will this solution erase all of your TV’s data and settings, but it will also allow said data to be connected by both Sony and Google.

-If you err on the side of caution when dealing with your device’s data, we recommend avoiding this solution and trying some of the other methods listed above.
+If you err on the side of caution when dealing with your device’s data, I recommend avoiding this solution and trying some of the other methods listed above.

 Otherwise, follow the instructions below to factory reset your Sony TV.